Soil improvement and fertilization

 Maintenance work and pruning must not shorten the tree’s lifespan.
 Topping is forbidden.

-In order for the work to be done in a professional manner and for your trees not to be mistreated (consult the MISTREATMENT section), please ensure your contractor is aware of the City bylaw, chapter VI as well as the norm NQ 0605-200 Entretien arboricole et horticole from the Bureau de normalisation du Québec.
+In order for the work to be done in a professional manner and for your trees not to be mistreated (consult the MISTREATMENT section), please ensure your contractor is aware of the City bylaw chapter VI (p 12-13), as well as the norm NQ 0605-200 Entretien arboricole et horticole from the Bureau de normalisation du Québec.
 Make sure your contractor has liability insurance.

 A common tree is any tree whose trunk is partially on another property.
 The affected owners are responsible for the maintenance of a common tree.